Sandow Birk: Career

 In September 2009, the Catharine Clark Gallery showed American Qur'an, an exhibition of fifteen suras of the Qur'an that Birk inscribed in English and decorated with contemporary American scenes.
 The project was expanded and exhibited in several institutions, including the Koplin del Rio Gallery in Los Angeles, P.P.O.W Gallery in New York City, and The Andy Warhol Museum in Pittsburgh.
 The exhibition from the Warhol later traveled to several institutions, including Grinell College in Grinell, Iowa.

-In 2015 the American Qur'an project was exhibited in its entirety at the Orange County Museum of Art in Newport Beach, California, and will travel to the Schnitzer Museum of Art in Eugene, Oregon, in 2017.

 Birk spent three months in Auckland, New Zealand, in 2018, as Artist in Residence at Auckland Print Studio, where he completed a series of lithographic prints entitled "Trumpagruel".
 The works were loosely based on Gustave Dore's series of prints for "Gargantua and Pantagruel", and featured caricatures of then President Trump, surrounded by lackeys.
-The works were exhibited in New York at P.P.O.W Gallery, and the collection was purchased by the Art Gallery of Ontario for its permanent collection, where it was shown in the exhibition "Political Satire throughout History”.
+The works were exhibited in New York at P.P.O.W Gallery, and the collection was purchased by the Art Gallery of Ontario for its permanent collection, where it was shown in the exhibition "Political Satire throughout History".

-A series of large drawings entitled "Imaginary Monuments" was developed, in which notable texts from history were depicted as if adorning large, impossible monuments.

-In 2019, Birk exhibited a series of large paintings depicting atrocious mass shooting events and a series of prints at P.P.O.W Gallery in New York City.
-Entitled, "The Triumph of Hate", the exhibit featured paintings of the mass shooting in Las Vegas, as well as the shootings at Stoneman Douglas High School in Florida, the Temple of Life Synagoge in Pittsburgh, the march in Charlottesville, VA, and crash at a Farmers' Market in Santa Monica, CA.

-During the pandemic, Birk completed as series of some 30 small marine paintings as metaphors for disease and contagion, and the paintings were shown at the Catharine Clark Gallery in San Francisco and at the Koplin Deo Rio Gallery in Seattle.
+During the COVID-19 pandemic, Birk completed as series of some 30 small marine paintings as metaphors for disease and contagion, and the paintings were shown at the Catharine Clark Gallery in San Francisco and at the Koplin Deo Rio Gallery in Seattle.

-In 2022, following the riots of Jan.
-6, Birk completed as series of paintings which reimagine scenes from American History to replace those currently on display in the United States Capitol Rotunda.
-The series was exhibited in San Francisco at the Catharine Clark Gallery.